Properties of an Aloha-like stability region

-For each given $s$, $f(\pbf)$ is maximized iff the second summand above is maximized.
+For each given $s$, $f(\pbf)$ is maximized if and only if the second summand above is maximized.
 Maximizing the above second summand can be thought of as performing the same optimization problem in an $s$-dimensional space where the $s$-vector $\pbf$ duplicates all the $s$ non-zero components from the original $n$-vector $\pbf$.
 Then, one may view this $s$-vector with no zero components as a member of $\Pmc^{(2)}_{a}$, but with the dimension reduced from $n$ to $s$.
 There are two possibilities: this point is either in $\Pmc^{(2)}_{a,2}$ or in $\Pmc^{(2)}_{a,1}$.

 Consider the first possibility, i.e., $\Pmc^{(2)}_{a,2}$.
 Based on the analysis of this case in Step 3 (with the dimension reduced from $n$ to $s$), and the upper bound \eqref{eq:si_ub} in particular, it follows that